Ortho-K, the Safe Way to Sleep in Contact Lenses

 As long as your child handles the lenses according to the instructions of Dr. Jeremy Loy and observes hygiene protocols when using them (washing hands first, using only the designated solutions to clean and rinse the lenses, etc.), ortho-k lenses can be safely used.

 Dr. Jeremy Loy will answer any questions you have about ortho-k.
-If you decide to proceed, Dr. Jeremy Loy will conduct a thorough eye examination, fit your child with customized lenses, and oversee care.
-Southwest Family Eye Health Center serves ortho-k patients in Fort Worth, River Oaks, Westover Hills, Dallas, and throughout Texas
+If you decide to proceed, Dr. Jeremy Loy will conduct a thorough eye examination, fit your child with customized lenses, and manage the entire process.Our practice serves patients from Fort Worth, River Oaks, Westover Hills, and Dallas, Texas and surrounding communities.